Pre-Support Diagnostic Checklist

 # Diagnostics Completed

-**Checklist:** [✅ kubectl events, Agent status, BGP health, Grafana, logs, CRDs]
+**Checklist:** [✅ admission webhook check, Agent convergence, BGP health, Grafana, logs, CRDs]

 **Troubleshooting Attempted:** [What you tried and results]